Medically reviewed by Angela Sheddan, FNP

-Erectile dysfunction medications like sildenafil (Viagra), tadalafil (Cialis) and vardenafil (Levitra) are some of the most widely used prescription drugs on the market today.
+Erectile dysfunction medications like sildenafil (Viagra®, generic Viagra), tadalafil (Cialis®), vardenafil (Levitra®) and avanafil (Stendra®) are some of the most widely used prescription drugs available today.

-They’re also some of the most well understood, with a huge number of studies observing direct effects, side effects, the average onset of action, half life and other important factors that affect how each medication affects the body.
+They’re also some of the most well understood, with many studies observing direct effects, side effects, their average onset of action, half-life and other important factors that affect how each medication affects your body.

-Below, we’ve covered what you should expect from erectile dysfunction medication, from how long you should expect to wait before it takes effect to the side effects you could experience as a result of the medication.
+Below, we’ve covered what you should expect from erectile dysfunction medication, from how long you should expect to wait before the medication takes effect to the side effects you could experience as a result of the medication.

-Sildenafil, or Viagra, should be taken approximately 60 minutes before sexual activity.
-Most of the time, a standard dose of sildenafil will begin to produce a noticeable effect between 30 and 60 minutes after it's consumed orally.
+Most of the time, a typical dose of sildenafil will begin to produce a noticeable effect between 30 and 60 minutes after it's consumed orally.

-Finally, vardenafil, or Levitra, take action in about the same amount of time as sildenafil.
-Most manufacturers of vardenafil recommend taking the drug 60 minutes before sexual activity to give it time to begin working.
+Finally, vardenafil, or Levitra, takes action in about the same amount of time as sildenafil.
+Most manufacturers of vardenafil recommend that you take the drug about 60 minutes before sexual activity in order to give it time to begin working.

-A drug’s half-life is the amount of time required for the concentration of the medication to fall to half of its peak concentration.
-For example, a 50mg dose of sildenafil (Viagra) will be reduced to approximately 25mg after one half-life.
+A drug’s half-life is the amount of time required for the concentration of the medication in your body to fall to half of its peak.

 The half-life of a medication determines how long it will remain active in the body.
 Generally, ED drugs still provide some effects after one half-life and gradually become less effective as they’re eliminated from the body and excreted.

-Below, we’ve listed both the half-lives and duration of action for three of the most common ED drugs:
+Below, we’ve listed both the half-lives and duration of action for all four of the most common ED drugs (PDE5 inhibitors):

-- Sildenafil, or Viagra, has a half-life of 4 hours and remains active in the body as an effective erectile dysfunction treatment for 3 to 5 hours after it’s consumed.
+Sildenafil, or Viagra, has a half-life of four to five hours and remains active in the body as an effective erectile dysfunction treatment for 3 to 5 hours after it’s consumed, according to the NIH.

-- Vardenafil, or Levitra, has a half-life of 4 to 5 hours and remains active in the body for up to 6 hours after it’s consumed.
+Vardenafil, or Levitra, has a half-life of four to five hours and remains active in the body for up to six hours after it’s consumed.

 Because most ED drugs work similarly, they also have similar side effects.
-The side effects of ED drugs typically occur while the drugs are active in the body, although they can often last for slightly longer than the drug itself.
+The side effects of ED drugs typically occur while the medications are active in the body, although in some cases it’s possible for the side effects of ED medication to last for slightly longer than the drug itself.

 This means that if you’re prone to side effects from ED drugs, you may notice them lasting for longer if you use a medication such as tadalafil, which has a very long half life.

-- Facial flush, which can range from mild facial redness to bright red skin that looks like it’s affected by a rash.
-Like other side effects, this usually reverses as the levels of the medication in your system decline.
+Facial flush, which can range from mild facial redness to bright red skin that looks like it’s affected by a rash, generally experienced more with sildenafil.

-- Vision issues, including temporary blurry vision and blue-tinted vision.
-This condition is called cyanopsia and is thought to result from diminished enzyme activity.
+Vision issues, including temporary blurry vision and blue-tinted vision.

-- Digestive issues, ranging from diarrhea to indigestion and bloating.
+Digestive issues, ranging from upset stomach and diarrhea to indigestion and bloating.
 These are usually temporary and can be made worse by consuming alcohol, caffeine, carbonated drinks and dairy products.

-The total cost of treating ED using commonly prescribed medications like sildenafil, tadalafil and vardenafil can vary depending on a variety of factors.
+The cost of treating erectile dysfunction using commonly prescribed medications like sildenafil, tadalafil, vardenafil and avanafil can vary depending on a variety of factors.

-The second factor is the specific medication you choose.
-Sildenafil, tadalafil and vardenafil are all different medications available at different prices.
+The second factor is the specific medication you use.
+Sildenafil, tadalafil, vardenafil and avanafil are all different medications available at different prices.